zaxx-q/AI-Bridge/README.md

 # AIPromptBridge

 <p align="center">
-  <strong>• Windows Desktop AI Assistant •</strong>
+  <strong>• AI Desktop Tools & Integration Bridge •</strong>
 </p>

 **AIPromptBridge** is a Windows desktop application that brings AI assistance to your fingertips.
-Use global hotkeys to edit text in any application, process screenshots with OCR, and chat with AI models—all from a lightweight system tray app.
+Use global hotkeys to edit text using AI, capture and analyze screen content, and chat with models—all from a lightweight system tray app.

 ## 📽️ Demo